Divorce Mediation Attorneys in Arizona

 We do not share what either spouse says to our mediator unless that spouse specifically directs us to share an offer with the other spouse.
 This allows our mediation clients to have the ability and security to speak freely with our mediators and understand their statements are not being shared with the other spouse.

 We will then go back and forth between the conference rooms until such time we believe we have reached an agreement.
 Once we have confirmed we have reached an agreement, we will create a Memorandum of Understanding.
-That document will not be signed by either party for the purpose of providing each client an opportunity to have that agreement reviewed by his or her independent attorney to ensure the agreement is in their best interests and to allow your attorney to draft the necessary court paperwork to file with the court.
+Either party will not sign that document to provide each client an opportunity to have that agreement reviewed by his or her independent attorney to ensure the agreement is in their best interests and to allow your attorney to draft the necessary court paperwork to file with the tribunal.

 What Percentage of Divorce Cases Have our Divorce Mediators Settled